jonathanhogg/flitter/docs/windows.md

 `scale=` *SX;SY;SZ*
-: Specifies a scaling vector to be applied to the X, Y and Z coordinates passed into the noise function.
+: Specifies a scaling vector to be applied to the X, Y and Z coordinates passed into the noise function, default `1`.

 `origin=` *X;Y*
 : Specifies an offset for the *pre-scaled* X and Y input values, default `0`.